-- Uninsured motorists – suppose someone hits your car and they have no, or too little insurance.
-This options covers that gap and also covers hit and run incidents.
+- Uninsured motorists – suppose someone hits your car and they have no or too little insurance.
+This options cover that gap and also covers hit and run incidents.

 - Comprehensive – covers non-auto accident damages like hail, wind, storms, fire, vandalism, and theft.